BMBIT-oss/PAI_WIKI/Compatibility.md

 #### Note:
 For simpler table editing you can use https://www.tablesgenerator.com/markdown_tables

-Copy only table block to the editor.
+Copy only table to the editor.
+Not the whole page.
 Use Preview tab before submitting the change.

 ## Features that depend on firmware versions:
 ### EVO192 and EVOHD: